libbymiller/esp32cam_experiments/README.md

 ```

 for me on mac os x boards.txt is in /Users/libbym/Library/Arduino15/packages/esp32/hardware/esp32/1.0.6/boards.txt

-It looks like on windows it's in the arduo directory somewhere
+It looks like on windows it's in the Arduino directory somewhere

-it may get overwritten
+it may get overwritten!

-I used top answer here https://arduino.stackexchange.com/questions/75198/why-doesnt-ota-work-with-the-ai-thinker-esp32-cam-board
-then you need to pick the SPIFFS one in the menu
+I used the top answer here https://arduino.stackexchange.com/questions/75198/why-doesnt-ota-work-with-the-ai-thinker-esp32-cam-board - then you need to pick the SPIFFS one in the menu.